 In this review, I tried a power bank from JIGA, which has a whopping 30.000 mAh.
 Most large power banks that still have a reasonably handy format usually have no more than 26.800 mAh.
 That's why the JIGA GW1 with 30.000 mAh is a bit out of the ordinary.

-But the JIGA GW1 has another special feature: it has a Lightning input (in addition to Micro-USB and USB-C), so you can charge it with an iPhone charging cable.
+But the JIGA GW1 has another special feature: It has a Lightning input (next to Micro-USB and USB-C) so you can charge them with an iPhone charging cable.

 JIGA gave me the power bank for free.
 However, there were no conditions associated with the test.
 So, as usual, I'll write my test report "open snout" and openly criticize if there's something to criticize.
 I don't think you would expect anything else, but I still wanted to make it clear that I'm not influenced by just because someone sent me a free product.